ExtraRandom/Blue2Bot/README.md

 # Blue2Bot

-A Discord Bot for use on my private discord server.
+A Discord Bot.

+Runs on Python 3.7 using Discord.Py Rewrite.
+The old Python 3.5 version can be found  [here](https://github.com/ExtraRandom/Blue2Bot/tree/python3.5)